 4-20mA Signal IsolatorsAcromag offers the industry’s best selection of 4-20mA signal isolators.
 Multi-channel 2-wire, 3-wire, and 4-wire isolators and isolated transmitters with AC, DC or loop-powered operation.
 Also offered is a loop-powered isolator with display (panel meter).
 Optical or galvanic isolation eliminate ground loop errors, reduce noise, and block high voltage transient surges.
 All Acromag isolators will withstand 1500V AC for 60 seconds and provide continuous 250V AC or 354V DC common-mode protection of your precious equipment.
 Acromag features solve many tough problems.
 Our multi-channel modules reduce costs and save space.
 Models with push-button calibration simplify installation and maintenance tasks.
 Units with trim pots ship preset for 4-20mA input/output so field calibration is not required.

 4-20mA Signal Isolators Continued

 Signal Isolators For Signal Conditioning

-Acromag support is here to help!
+As your I/O experts, Acromag is here to help!
 Below are three of our most popular application notes and whitepapers related to our signal isolators.
-Many times choosing the right isolator requires more than just comparing the number of channel and the cost per point.
+Many times choosing the right isolator requires more than just comparing the number of channels and the cost per point.
 Find more application notes, white papers and support here: https://www.acromag.com/support/